IPPSR/csppData/README.md

 <!-- badges: end -->

-**csppData** is an R package that contains the Correlates of State Policy data assembled by Matt Grossmann, Marty P. Jordan, and Josh McCrain.
+**csppData** is an R package that contains the Correlates of State Policy data (version 2.4) assembled by Matt Grossmann, Marty P. Jordan, and Josh McCrain.
 Use the associated [cspp](https://github.com/correlatesstatepolicy/cspp) package to subset the data by states and years, create map + panel visualizations, export citations to common file formats (e.g., .bib), and more.
 An associated